 Shoulder pain is very common among active individuals.
-Although there are many different causes of shoulder pain, many studies have been published in recent years which link scapular (shoulder blade) position and the activity patterns of the muscles around the scapula to many types of shoulder injury.
+Although there are many different causes of shoulder pain, many studies have been published in recent years that link scapular (shoulder blade) position and the activity patterns of the muscles around the scapula to many types of shoulder injury.
 Among the evidence is the consistent finding of delayed lower trapezius activity in dysfunctional shoulders.

 Lower Trapezius Exercises

 A 2009 study published in the Journal of Orthopaedic and Sports Physical Therapy used EMG analysis to examine muscular timing in the trapezius muscles during various exercises.
 The results of the study indicate that the prone extension exercise and the prone horizontal abduction (with external rotation) both promote early firing of the middle and lower trapezius muscles (when compared to the other muscles that move the shoulder).
 This is a good thing for those of you who might be confused…in other words, many shoulders have weakness in this area and we now have scientific evidence as to the best way to strengthen these muscles.

 In the prone extension exercise, you simply lie on your stomach (on a bench) with your shoulders flexed to ninety degrees.
 You then extend your shoulders to achieve the end-position pictured below.
 (Don’t use a stick as pictured below…it is recommended to use dumbbells).

 In the second exercise, you start in the same starting position as the first exercise, but you bring your arms out to the side (as pictured below).
 Finish the exercise with your thumbs pointing up to the ceiling.